dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

-*   **Pattern-for-in statement**, **pattern-for-in element**, **pattern-for statement**, **pattern-for element**: Scoping follows the normal for and for-in statement and elements scoping rules where the variable (now variables) are bound in a new scope for each loop iteration.
+*   **Pattern-for-in statement**, **pattern-for-in element**, **pattern-for statement**, **pattern-for element**: Scoping follows the normal for and for-in statement and element scoping rules where the variable (now variables) are bound in a new scope for each loop iteration.
 All pattern variables are in the same scope.
 They are considered initialized after the for loop initializer expression.